zhagm/React-Router-V4/README.md

 - Desk indicates if user is in office or not (logged in), and at the desk or not (active) through simple status
 - Basic user interaction - send a note

+### Stack

+- React frontend
+- Node backend with Express
+- MongoDB with Mongoose

 ## Installation

 Clone the repository